 Millennials are now the nation’s largest living generation at a population of approximately 72 million, according to a 2020 population estimate from the Pew Research Center, and they’ll only grow in power and influence over time.
 The Brookings Institution projects the group will account for more than 30 percent of adult Americans by 2020 and as much as 75 percent of the workforce by 2025.

-Data shows Millennials tend to be single and highly educated, but they may not own a car or a home.
-Despite that, many Millennials report making progress on their broad financial goals.
-Nearly three-quarters of the demographic say they’re saving for the future, a 10 percent increase over the past two years, according to a 2020 Millennial report published by Bank of America.
-During this period, Millennials have also increased their emergency savings by reducing their spending.
+Data shows millennials tend to be single and highly educated, but they may not own a car or a home.
+Despite that, many millennials report making progress on their broad financial goals.
+Nearly three-quarters of the demographic say they’re saving for the future, a 10 percent increase over the past two years, according to a report published by Bank of America.
+During this period, millennials have also increased their emergency savings by reducing their spending.

-That high debt, along with the fear of getting involved in a volatile stock market, are some of the reasons Millennials tend to be conservative about saving and investing their money.
+That high debt, along with the fear of getting involved in a volatile stock market, are some of the reasons millennials tend to be conservative about investing their money.

-But that’s not necessarily the right mindset for a generation with so much time left in the workforce.
-Millennials, more than older generations of workers, should be able to stomach higher risk for higher-reward investments, financial advisors say.
+But that’s not necessarily the right mindset for a generation with so much time left in the workforce, says O’Leary.

-“It’s almost like putting cash under the mattress or in the freezer,” Brown says.
+“It’s almost like putting cash under the mattress or in the freezer,” she adds.

 It’s best to invest early because of something called compound interest, O’Leary says.
 Returns grow over time on the original amount invested and on any accumulated interest, dividends and capital gains.